-The EAT can be classified as either general or specific.
+The EAT is classified as either general or specific.
 General EATs are those that specify just a high-level semantic type, for example Organization, Location, Person.
-Specific EATs are those which specify a lower-level semantic type or an attribute of a high-level type.
+Specific EATs are those which specify a lower-level semantic type or an attribute of a high-level type as well.
 For example Measurement:kind=number, Organization:orgType=company, Location:locType=city, and Person:gender=male are all specific EATs.

-&lt;sup>1 http://lucene.apache.org/
+1 http://lucene.apache.org/